sergefdrv/sergefdrv/README.md

 Here are some open-source projects I worked on:

  - [Interplanetary Consensus (IPC)](http://fil.space/#components) - a framework to enable on-demand horizontal scalability of Filecoin blockchain.
-My contribution includes redesign and implementation of the atomic cross-chain transaction execution protocol in Rust.
+My contribution included redesign and implementation of the atomic cross-chain transaction execution protocol in Rust.
  - [Mir](http://github.com/filecoin-project/mir) - a framework for implementing, debugging, and analyzing distributed protocols.
-My contribution includes implementation of the checkpointing mechanism, protocol garbage collection, basic mechanism for reproducible testing with simulated time, simple benchmarks.
+My contribution included implementation of the checkpointing mechanism, protocol garbage collection, basic mechanism for reproducible testing with simulated time, simple benchmarks.
  - [MinBFT Hyperledger Lab](http://github.com/hyperledger-labs/minbft) - an implementation of MinBFT consensus protocol as a pluggable software component.
 I was the main author, contributor, and maintainer of the project.
- - [Qemu](http://qemu.org) - a generic and open source machine emulator and virtualizer.
-My contribution includes enhancing ARM emulation, enabling ARM TrustZone support, enabling multithreading support in the binary translation engine.
+ - [Qemu](http://qemu.org) - a generic machine emulator and virtualizer.
+My contribution included enhancing ARM emulation, enabling ARM TrustZone support, enabling multithreading support in the binary translation engine.

 ### Publications